dan-sprague/dan-sprague.github.io/_posts/2025-11-11-bayesian-lognormal.markdown

 ## Standard CI Underestimate Uncertainty

-Inferring 95% confidence intervals prior to log-transforming the data leads to incorrect 95% CI.
+Inferring 95% confidence intervals prior to log-transforming the data indisputably leads to incorrect 95% CI.
 Unsurprisingly, as the data becomes more skewed given $\sigma$, the odds that the 95% CI contains the true parameter value goes down (Figure 2, left).
 Transforming the data first then calculating 95% CI corrects this problem, as expected (Figure 2, center).
 However, normality assumptions against right-skewed data fail to capture upper tail behavior (Figure 2, right).
 <br><br>
 To demonstrate these issues, 10,000 datasets were simulated for various sample sizes (n = 3, 5, 10, 20, 50) and scale parameters (σ = 0.25, 0.5, 1.0, 2.0).
 For each dataset, we computed 95% confidence intervals using the standard $\bar{x} \pm t_{\alpha/2, n-1} \cdot \text{SE}$ formula on both scales.